Bridge Loan Rates: Current 2024 Interest Rates and Outlook

 What Are Bridge Loan Rates Right Now?

-At the time of this writing, bridge loan rates are between 9.5% and 12%, depending on attributes like asset, location, and loan terms.
-On average, bridge loans for vacant land parcels tend to be on the higher side of the range, closer to 12%.
+Generally, bridge loans have higher interest rates compared to longer-term loans because lenders take on additional risk.
+Bridge loan rates are typically between 10% and 12%, depending on factors such as the asset’s location and the loan terms.
+Loans for vacant land parcels usually fall on the higher end of the range due to the increased risk of lending on non-income-producing properties.
 Additionally, the higher the loan-to-value, the higher the interest rate.

 What Were Bridge Loan Rates in the Past?